test123-all/fst-label-creator/README.md

 For installation introductions on windows with venv please have a look at the next sub section.

 ### On Windows with venv:
+Introductions:

--1.
-Please make sure, as already mentioned, you have python3 (>3.10 https://www.python.org/) and inkscape (https://inkscape.org/) installed.
+0. Please make sure, as already mentioned, you have python3 (>3.10 https://www.python.org/) and inkscape (https://inkscape.org/) installed.
-0. Please also make sure to add Inkscape to your windows PATH.
-To do this please run cmd as administrator with the command ```setx /M "%PATH%;<<path_to_your_incscape_installation>>"```.
-For example: ```setx /M "%PATH%;C:\Program Files\Inkscape\bin\"```.
+1. Also please make sure to add Inkscape to your windows PATH.
+To do this please run the ```cmd``` as administrator and run the command
+    ```
+    setx /M "%PATH%;<<path_to_your_incscape_installation>>"
+    ```
+    with your Inkscape path.
+For example:
+    ```
+    setx /M "%PATH%;C:\Program Files\Inkscape\bin\"
+    ```
+    .
 After that please make sure to **restart your computer** and run ```inkscape -V``` in the command line.
-That should run sccessfuly and return something like ```Inkscape 1.2.1 (9c6d41e410, 2022-07-14)```.
+That should run successfully and return something like
-If you can't set the
+    ``` cmd
+    C:\Users\sebastian>inkscape -V
+    Inkscape 1.2.1 (9c6d41e410, 2022-07-14)
+    ```
+    .
+If you don't have administrator rights on your computer please contact your administrator or search on the internet on how to set the user environment variables.
-1. Clone or download this FST Label Creator git-repository
+2. Clone or download this FST Label Creator git-repository
-2. Please navigate with your command line program inside the folder where this README.md is located (for example with `cd C:\Users\Neumeier\Desktop\fst-label-creator`)
+3. Please navigate with your command line program inside the folder where this README.md is located (for example with `cd C:\Users\Neumeier\Desktop\fst-label-creator`)
-3. Inside this folder run with the Windows command line "cmd" the command `py -m venv env`.
+4. Inside this folder run with the Windows command line "cmd" the command `py -m venv env`.
 (This will create a virtual environment, that won't mess up your system python installation)
-4. Next run the command `.\env\Scripts\activate` to activate that environment
+5. Next run the command `.\env\Scripts\activate` to activate that environment
-5. After setting up the virtual environment you are ready to install the neccessary packages with the command `py -m pip install qrcode reportlab svglib pandas openpyxl`
+6. After setting up the virtual environment you are ready to install the neccessary packages with the command `py -m pip install qrcode reportlab svglib pandas openpyxl`
-6. Next you are able to run the scripts with for example `python .\main.py`
+7. Next you are able to run the scripts with for example `python .\main.py`

-7. At the end please deactivate the virtual environment with `.\env\Scripts\deactivate`
+8. At the end please deactivate the virtual environment with `.\env\Scripts\deactivate`

 ## How to use this package?